xcjs/project-euler/README.md

 ```

 ...should be all you need to build the project, provided you have the
-build-essential package or its equivalent installed have the project directory
+build-essential package or its equivalent installed and have the project
-set as your working directory.
+directory set as your working directory.

 After that, you just need to run the application: